QuantumOfVacuum/kylebebak.github.io/_posts/2017-03-25-browser-security-worse-is-better.md

 ### iframe
 The SOP also ensures the `iframe` element can't be abused to read content from another domain.
 Without the SOP, if `A` has an iframe that embeds content from `bank`, and you're logged in to `bank`, JS running on `A` could just parse the DOM embedded in the iframe and read your account information.

-The SOP means that the even though your browser renders `bank`'s content within `A`, the browser won't let JS see anything in the iframe.
-Even methods such as [getImageData](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/getImageData), which extracts the color of each pixel in a rectangular region of a canvas, have to be disabled if any images in the current window were loaded from a different domain.
+The SOP means that even though your browser renders `bank`'s content within `A`, the browser won't let JS see anything in the iframe.

 Note: as a developer, you can control whether other sites can load your site in an iframe by using the [X-Frame-Options](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options) response header.